 I am a specialist in boundary-breaking and presenting views in alternative ways, often challenging the status quo.
-(Note - this is a feature of me, rather than a feature of the generally 'disruptive' by nature.)
+(Note - this is a feature of me, rather than a feature of the senting community, which is by no means generally 'disruptive' by nature.)